 To be a professional DIYer, you need to honestly assess your interests, time availability, and skills.
 Know what you are passionate about learning — then do it.
 Mark your calendar and block out time in your schedule to learn and then apply.

 Then, put your ego aside and be brutally honest with yourself about the results and seek help where you need it.
 The last thing you want to do is become paralyzed and do nothing.

 “I made this!”

-Don’t get wrapped up in the “I made this” mentality to the point that you do not recognize that your site is not the epitome of professionalism.
-That all the visuals, text and graphics are good enough when an honest eye can see they are not.
+Don’t get wrapped up in the “I made this” mentality to the point that you do not recognize that your site is not what it needs to be to thrive.
+Please don’t kid yourself that the overall presentation, including content and visuals, is good enough when an experienced eye can see they are not.

-As accommodating as WordPress is for those insistent on doing it all by themselves, true netrepreneurs embrace the fact that they are not technology experts and seek out those who can compliment what they do know.
+As accommodating as WordPress is for those insistent on doing it all by themselves, true netrepreneurs embrace that they are not technology experts and seek out those who can complement what they know.
 And do what they are unwilling or unable.